-Under pre-development conditions, drainage from the western portion of the property (which is to remain primarily undeveloped aside from the access road construction), is conveyed to an existing ditch (running parallel to the northern property boundary), before ultimately discharging into Huntley Creek.
-To maintain the existing drainage patterns (as much as possible) and to tie into the existing elevations along the property boundary, the outlet for the proposed access road side ditches has been designed to outlet at the approximate location of the existing ditch.
+Under pre-development conditions, drainage from the western portion of the property (which is to remain primarily undeveloped aside from the access road construction), is conveyed to an existing on-site ditch (running parallel to the northern property boundary).
+To maintain the existing drainage patterns (as much as possible) and to tie into the existing elevations along the property boundary, the outlet for the proposed access road side ditches has been designed to outlet to the existing ditch within the subject property (at the 15 metre setback established by the Conservation Authority).
 As per the Geotechnical Investigation, prepared by GEMTEC, and the Infiltration Assessment, prepared by Golder, the depth from ground surface to the water table at this location is approximately 0.70 metres.
-Since the water table is considerably high at this location, a bioretention facility to treat stormwater runoff is not suitable.
-Furthermore, due to the lack of head between an inlet and positive outlet, typical treatment units are also not suitable for the location.
-Therefore, the runoff from catchment area SWM3 (access road and side ditches) is proposed to receive quality treatment via a "treatment train" approach and LID measures.
-The stormwater runoff from the access road will be "treated" by the grassed roadside ditches, followed by a rip-rap treatment strip and then by a vegetated swale before discharging into the existing ditch and ultimately Huntley Creek.
+Since the water table is close to the surface at this location, a bioretention facility to treat stormwater runoff is not suitable.
+Furthermore, due to the lack of head between an inlet and positive outlet, typical oil and grit separator treatment units are also not suitable for this location.
+Therefore, the runoff from catchment area SWM3 (access road and side ditches and not the concrete batching plant area) is proposed to receive quality treatment via a "treatment train" approach and LID measures.
+The stormwater runoff from the access road will be "treated" by the grassed roadside ditches, followed by a rip-rap treatment strip and then by a vegetated swale before discharging into the existing on-site ditch.
 Rock check dams will also be placed within the vegetated swale to slow the stormwater and promote infiltration.
-The "treatment train" approach will provide quality cleansing of the runoff by:
+This "treatment train" approach will provide quality cleansing of the runoff by: